Everything That Happens Will Happen Today: Formats and release history

-In addition, customers are entitled to lossless FLAC versions of the album at no extra cost.
+In addition, buyers were entitled to lossless FLAC versions of the album at no extra cost.
 By mid-December 2008, 12 percent of customers chose to download the FLAC option.

 This album is catalogued as the second release from Byrne's vanity label Todo Mundo after Big Love: Hymnal; copies of the CD were marked CD-TODO-002.
 The CD was released in Japan with a bonus track—"Poor Boy" (Eno & Leo Abrahams Remix)—and obi strip in November 2008 through Beat Records with catalogue number BRC-218.
 On February 17, 2009, the album was released on 180-gram vinyl LP as LP-TODO-002.

 Singles

 The first single off the album—"Strange Overtones"—was released on August 4, 2008, as a free digital download available only through the album's website.
 The track has been described as "a song about writing a song" and features thematic elements of humanity versus technology that are explored throughout the album.
 It was downloaded over 40,000 times within the first three days it was available.
 In September 2008, Jon Yeo created a music video for the track featuring the paintings of Brian Eno.
 In May 2009, the song was replaced by "One Fine Day" as a free download to promote the EP Everything That Happens Will Happen on This Tour – David Byrne on Tour: Songs of David Byrne and Brian Eno.